SAP-archive/python-metacli/docs/example.rst

 After adding the new project into base plugin, the package conflicts must be solved.
 So we recommend to use our dependency management to check all required packages.

 Right now, *dog* is our root.
-So, we need to do dependency management from *dog*.
-Firstly, run dependency management in the console as a command line to collect all packages
+So, we need to run dependency management inside *dog*.
+Firstly, run dependency management in the console to collect all packages

 .. code-block:: shell

     metacli dependency_management

-The input is current plugin project's absolute path.
-For example, right now we are in dog, so the path will be  ```~/metacli/example/dog```.
-Also, you need to input the location where you want to get your requirements.txt.
-For example, here we also use ```~/metacli/example/dog```.
+The default path is current path, so we can just press enter in prompt, MetaCLI will use current path to collect packages and generate requirement.txt.

+(If you want to input by yourself, please use absolute path here.
+For example, here we use ```~/metacli/example/dog```.)

 After deleting conflicts in requirements.txt, you can use pip to install all required packages in one command

 .. code-block:: shell